mvaibhav131/mob-x_state_management/README.md

-# mob-x State_management.
+# mob-x State Management.
- Managing the state using Mob-X
+ Managing the state using Mob-X.